Lady: British titles

-Female members of the Order of the Garter and Order of the Thistle also receive the prefix of "Lady"; here that title is prefixed to the given and family name of the lady, e.g. Lady Marion Fraser, LT, with the post nominal LG or LT respectively, and this is preserved if the lady marries.
+Female members of the Order of the Garter and Order of the Thistle who do not hold a higher style also receive the prefix of "Lady"; here that title is prefixed to the given and family name of the lady, e.g. Lady Marion Fraser, LT, with the post nominal LG or LT, respectively, and this is preserved if the lady marries.

 Other meanings

 The special use of the word as a title of the Virgin Mary, usually Our Lady, represents the Latin Domina Nostra.
 In Lady Day and Lady Chapel, the word is properly a genitive, representing hlǣfdigan "of the Lady".

 The word is also used as a title of the Wiccan Goddess, The Lady.

-Margaret Thatcher was informally referred to in the same way by many of her political colleagues when Prime Minister of Great Britain.
+Margaret Thatcher was informally referred to in the same way by many of her political colleagues when Prime Minister of the United Kingdom.
 Her husband was later created a baronet, thus making her "Lady Thatcher" as of right.
 After she retired, she was given a barony as Baroness Thatcher, of Kesteven in the County of Lincolnshire, and was thereafter known as "The Lady Thatcher".